linode/docs/docs/guides/development/nodejs/nodejs-twitter-bot/index.md

 Read-only application cannot POST.
 {{< /output >}}

-This error indicated that your app's permissions are set to Read Only in the Twitter developer portal.
+This error indicates that your app's permissions are set to Read Only in the Twitter developer portal.
 Follow the instructions in the [Give your Twitter App Read and Write Permissions](#give-your-twitter-app-read-and-write-permissions).
-This section shows how to switch to Read and Write permissions and to regenerate your Access Token and Access Token Secret.
+This section shows how to switch to Read and Write permissions and how to regenerate your Access Token and Access Token Secret.